efikarra/online-auctions/README.md

 In the sample data, all users have the password "123456", some of the usernames are “jackiebrown”,”sweetsuzie”,”ecworldauctions” and the name of the admin user is “kostis”.

 <h4> Server </h4>

-1. Copy the folder /back-end/auctions-photos in the source folder of your machine.
+1. Copy the folder /back-end/auctions-photos in the root folder of your machine.

 2. Build the project in /back-end/auctions-source by running the command "gradle clean build".
 A .war file will be created in the directory /back-end/online-auctions⁩/⁨back-end⁩/auctions-source⁩/build⁩/⁨libs⁩.
 Copy this file into the webapps directory of your Apache Tomcat Server (the project has been tested in Apache Tomcat 8).